-GRDC Update Paper: Impact of crop varieties on RLN multiplication
+GRDC Update Paper: Impact of crop varieties on RLN multiplication nematode populations within paddocks, it is important to follow sampling guidelines to ensure accurate results.

 1.11.2 Effects of cropping history on nematode status

 Root-lesion nematode numbers build up steadily under susceptible crops and cause decreasing yields over several years.
 Yield losses >50% can occur in some wheat varieties, and up to 20% in some chickpea varieties.
 The amount of damage caused will depend on: